Secret to the Best Moist Banana Bread Recipe: 3 Tips

 Instructions

-2. Combine Wet Ingredients: In a large bowl, mash the ripe bananas with a fork until mostly smooth (a few lumps are okay).
-Stir in the melted butter, oil, and brown sugar.
+• In a large mixing bowl, mash the ripe bananas with a fork until mostly smooth, leaving a few small lumps for texture.

-6. Cool: Let the banana bread cool in the pan for 10 minutes before transferring it to a wire rack to cool completely.
+• Allow the banana bread to cool in the pan for about 10 minutes before transferring it to a wire rack to cool completely before slicing.

-- Banana Tip: If your bananas aren’t ripe enough, you can bake them on a baking sheet at 300°F (150°C) for 15-20 minutes, or until the peels turn black.
-Let them cool before using.
+If your bananas are not ripe enough, bake them on a baking sheet at 300°F (150°C) for 15–20 minutes until the peels turn black, then let them cool before using.
+Using room temperature egg and sour cream helps the batter mix smoothly.
+To keep the bread moist, avoid overbaking and start checking for doneness around the 55-minute mark.

 Frequently Asked Questions